tylerharter/cs320/f20/p4/README.md

 ## Browse

-The `browse.html` page should show an HTML table with all the data from `data.csv`.
+The `browse.html` page should show an HTML table with all the data from `main.csv`.
 Don't truncate the table (meaning we want to see all the rows).
 Don't have any other tables on this page, so as not to confuse our tester.